 Pollination is done through insects or wind and spread pollen to the stigma of a flower.
 The resulting action promotes fertilization which allows a plant to develop seeds.
-So how does parthenocarpy work and in what instances is it useful?

 In cultivated plants, parthenocarpy is introduced with plant hormones such as gibberellic acid.
 It causes ovaries to mature without fertilization and produces bigger fruits.
 The process is being introduced to all kinds of crops from squash to cucumber and more.

 It is also a natural process as in the case of bananas.
 Bananas are sterile and develop no viable ovaries.
 They do not produce seeds, which mean they must propagate vegetatively.
 Pineapples and figs are also examples of parthenocarpy which occur naturally.

 Vegetative parthenocarpy in plants, like pear and fig, take place without pollination.
 As we know, pollination leads to fertilization, so in the absence of pollination, no seeds can form.

 Stimulative parthenocarpy is a process where pollination is required but no fertilization takes place.
 It occurs when a wasp inserts its ovipositor into the ovary of a flower.
 It can also be simulated by blowing air or growth hormones into the unisexual flowers found inside something called a syconium.
 The syconium is basically the flask-shaped structure lined with the unisexual flowers.